Advanced Placement (AP) Courses

 Why should I take an AP class?
 What will it do to my GPA?

 Students who succeed in AP courses generally do well in college as a result of rigorous academic preparation.
-AP classes are weighted on a 6.0 scale.
+AP classes are weighted on a higher scale.
 If you do well, your GPA will not be adversely affected.
 However, it is not advised to take numerous AP courses without serious consideration and teacher recommendations.
 Doing poorly in an AP course will affect your GPA.

 What AP courses/exams does Middle Creek High School offer?